Overview of TFS

 - It is primarily used for Version Control, Workflows maintenance, item tracking, and notification purposes.

 - Help desk tools are mainly for bug reporting tool, bug tracking tool, customer relationship management tool.
-With this, you can manage records, keep an eye on the previous history, manage contacts and updates information also it serves as a knowledge base.
+With this, you can manage records, keep an eye on the previous history, manage contacts and updates information, and serve as a knowledge base.

 - It is also used in ticket maintenance.